iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Activation patterns are not a constant in the non-convex problem

 Let's set aside the performance concerns and use the reformulation as a new point of view for observation.
 Our non-convex problem is equivalent to a convex and well-specified optimization problem with constraints.
 The global optima might be the same, but training the network with gradient descent almost always leads to a local minimum.
-Because there are too many activations to consider them all, the convex problem will also only find a local minimum.
+Because there are too many activations to consider them all, the convex problem only find a local minimum.
 However, it is not clear if they find the same kind of local minimum.

 Activation patterns can and will change during gradient descent in the non-convex problem.
 In some cases, this pattern shifting is useful because the new activation patterns may lead to a better minimizer.
 To verify this, we monitor the number of unique activation patterns used by the network at each step of a gradient descent.
 If two neurons have the same activation pattern (_i.e._ they activate and deactivate the same data points), we would count them as one.